SethClydesdale/forumactif-messenger/CONTRIBUTING.md

 Once your pull request is submitted all you need to do is sit back and wait for a reply.
 If any changes need to be made, we'll let you know and work with you to help get your pull request merged.

-### Submitting outside of Github
+### Submitting your Translation outside of Github
 If you're not comfortable with using github, you can submit your translation code to the [English Support Forum](http://help.forumotion.com/t152951-forumactif-messenger-instant-message-application-for-forumotion#1047237) for Forumotion.
 You will have to [register an account](http://help.forumotion.com/register) on the forum.
-If you cannot view the linked topic, send your bug report via PM to [Ange Tuteur](http://help.forumotion.com/privmsg?mode=post&u=88576).
+If you cannot view the linked topic, send your translation via PM to [Ange Tuteur](http://help.forumotion.com/privmsg?mode=post&u=88576).

 ---